 #3 Try skin-to-skin time

 If simply offering your baby a breast to latch instead of a nipple shield, or slipping off the shield mid-feed doesn’t go well, help your baby associate the naked breast as a safe and comforting place to be without pressure to latch.
 Familiarise your baby with the feeling of skin by holding your baby in skin-to-skin contact between your breasts or in a laid back position where your baby is on his tummy, lying on your tummy.
+Another option could be to try letting baby suck on a clean finger with a well trimmed nail to get used to the feeling of skin in their mouth.
 See our article Why Skin-to-Skin? for an explanation and videos of how reclining breastfeeding positions and skin-to-skin contact (take off those scratch mittens!) are more likely to help a baby’s latching instincts.
-Given the right opportunity your baby may latch on his own.
+Given the right opportunity a baby may latch on their own.

 Step by step

 - Relax together skin-to-skin or lightly dressed, or try taking a warm bath together with low lighting.

 - Don’t worry too much if baby doesn’t latch, the goal is for him to feel happy, safe and loved while he explores the smell, taste and feel of your skin.